-On November 9th, 2011, the first-ever nationwide Emergency Alert System (EAS) Test was conducted across the United States and territories at 2:00 PM Eastern time.
+On November 9th, 2011 at 2:00 pm Eastern Standard Time, the first-ever nationwide Emergency Alert System (EAS) Test was conducted across the United States and its territories.
 The purpose of the test was to assess the readiness and effectiveness of the system for the President to address the public during times of extreme national emergency.
-Radio and television broadcasters, cable, satellite, and wireline providers across the country (commonly known as EAS participants) participated in the test.
+EAS participants across the country participated in the test.

 Additional testing of EAS will incrementally integrate other technologies that are Common Alerting Protocol (CAP)-based for a more resilient and effective system.

 What technical issues were observed in the November 9th EAS Test?